combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 The requirement for applications on demand has led to an increased number of required VLANs for cloud providers.
 The standard 12-bit identifier, which provided 4000 VLANs, proved to be a limiting factor in multi-tier, multi-tenant environments, and engineers started to run out of isolation options.

 This has introduced a 24-bit VXLAN identifier, offering 16 million logical networks.
-Now we can cross Layer 3 boundaries.
-The MAC in UDP encapsulation uses switch hashing to look into UDP packets and distribute all packets in a port channel efficiently.
+Now, we can cross Layer 3 boundaries.
+The MAC in UDP encapsulation uses switch hashing to analyze UDP packets and efficiently distribute all packets in a port channel.

 nexus 1000